joshbrunty/Indexer/README.md

 # Indexer
 Indexer is a Python script that generates an .html index of files within a selected directory.
-This script generates an .html index of files within a directory (recursive is OFF by default).
-Start from current dir or from folder passed as first positional argument.
+You can start from the current directory or from folder passed as first positional argument.
 Optionally filter by file types with --filter "\*.py".
-This script is an hodgepodge of older scripts collected & built over the years.
+This script is an hodgepodge of older scripts [collected](https://stackoverflow.com/questions/10961378/how-to-generate-an-html-directory-list-using-python) & built over the years.

 ## Prerequisites:
 * This script requires you to have **[Python > 3.x.x](https://www.python.org/downloads/)** installed on your system.